-Rome, the city where on every step you stumble in history, can offer endless opportunities for how to spend your time in the city.
-But no matter your taste and preferences there are some things that everyone should do in Rome.
+Rome, the city where on every steph you stumble in history, can offer endless opportunities for how to spend your time in the city.
+But no matter your taste and preferences, there are a certain things that everyone should do in Rome, no matther if it is you first or fifteenth time in the Italian capital.

 Everyone has heard the phrase ”You haven’t been to Rome if you haven’t seen the pope”, right?